• Skip to primary navigation

 This is a situation where strict management is imperative and a plan to integrate the two will be very important to keep both dogs safe.

 Please reach out to a professional, and in the mean time, keep your dogs separate.
+Two female dogs who are fighting will likely continue to escalate their fights.

 Why are my two male dogs fighting all of a sudden